 Biosolids are the nutrient-rich organic byproducts resulting from wastewater treatment.
 Biosolids have been treated and tested and meet strict federal and state or provincial standards for use as fertilizers and soil amendments.
 Biosolids provide plant nutrients and organic matter to soils.
-They can also be used to produce energy through digestion and production of methane ("biogas") or by drying and thermal processing.
+They can also be used to produce renewable energy through digestion and production of methane ("biogas") or by drying and thermal processing.

 Plants & energy green?